lelou6666/nimbus-docs/phantom/sensors.rst

 your VM image.

-If you don't want to install tcollector on an image, and are only looking to test Phantom's sensor capabilities, please try the hello-phantom.gz image available on FutureGrid clouds.
+If you don't want to install tcollector on an image, and are only looking to test Phantom's sensor capabilities, please try the *Phantomize* contextualization which will install and run tcollector automatically when your instances boot, or use an already configured VM image such as the hello-phantom.gz image available on FutureGrid clouds.
 You may also base your application image on it.

 Installation and Prerequisites
 ==============================